Bonds are backed by the financial strength of the bond issuer.

 So what happens to a bondholder when a default occurs?
 Let’s talk about bankruptcy first.
 Bond issuers have two workable options within the bankruptcy system.

 Chapter 7 and Chapter 11.

-Chapter 7 means the company ceases operations and closes their business.
+Chapter 7 means the company ceases operations and closes its business.
 The bankruptcy court will review options, possibly a reorganization can be put in place.
-Generally when a company files for Chapter 7 Bankruptcy, it has already worked all possible options.
+Generally, when a company files for Chapter 7 Bankruptcy, it has already worked all possible options.
 The court will appoint a trustee and liquidate assets and attempt to pay outstanding claims.

-Bond holders are usually asked for restructuring which could mean loss of value or a change in earned interest.
+Bondholders are usually asked for restructuring which could mean a loss of value or a change in earned interest.
 Once the reorganization plan has been agreed upon by the company and the court notification is made to creditors and bondholders.
 Bondholders and creditors may be issued a combination of stock and new bonds in the restructured corporation in exchange for their bonds.